The power of Ken Kaneki. The man with maturity on the hair.

 Ken Kaneki is the classic otaku boy.
 The right guy to whom life have reserved a Frankenstein-like surgery.
-The homo homini lupus (we talked about is in Attack on Titan review) has completely changed the morality of the protagonist.
+Theruthlessness of mankid (remind the Latin proverb “A man is a wolf to another man”, we talked about is in Attack on Titan review) has completely changed the morality of the protagonist.
 Ken Kaneki it’s a fallen Sasuke Uchiha.
 The only way Kaneki found to move on is that of strength.
 His static attitude towards the events has annihilated all the values.
 As a result his hair turned grey.
 The psycho-physical torture he is forced to face made him react according to Darwinian law of natural selection.
 The strongests impose the rules to society.
 The mutation of Ken Kaneki does not stop to the new colour of his hair.
-From the end of season 1, Ken has to wear a bestial mask: when a human loses its ethical principles becomes completely wild.
+From the end of season 1, Ken has to wear a feral mask: when a human loses its ethical principles becomes completely wild.
 Even though the sentiment for his friends (Hideyoshi Nagachika and Touka Kirishima) is still present, the protagonist is unable to fix the situation.
 It’s the story of Ken Kaneki, the anti-hero.

 Tokyo Ghoul.
 When the edgy overwhelms the storyplot.